 As with all your belongings, just like before, prepare the same equipment as a typical American hike.

-- Drinks (a lot in the summer, about 2 liters)
+- Drinks (larger in summer, about 2 liters)

 - Cold weather wear that can adjust the temperature